klen/aio-apiclient/README.rst

 App Shutdown
 ------------

-The api client support graceful shutdown. `await client.shutdown()` when you are finishing your app (not necessary).
+The api client support graceful shutdown.
+Run `await client.shutdown()` when you are finishing your app (not necessary).

 Middlewares